brownan/backathon/README.md

 * Low runtime memory usage, designed to run in the background
 * Fast and efficient filesystem scans to discover changed files
 * Fast and efficient pruning of old backups to recover space
+* Fast and efficient local cache for browsing backed up file manifests, for easy restores of select files.
-* Targets any generic storage backend (I plan to target Backblaze B2)
+* Targets any generic object storage service (I plan to target Backblaze B2)
-* Client side encryption (I plan to incorporate libsodium)
+* Client side encryption (currently using libsodium)
-* Keep the code simple.
+* Keep the code and architecture simple.
 Complexity is avoided except when absolutely necessary

 No other backup programs I've found quite met these criteria.
 Gbackup takes ideas from Borg, Restic, Duplicati, and others.